iotaledger/serialization.ixi/readme.md

 StructuredDataFragment buildStructuredFragment(StructuredFragmentBuilder builder);

 /**
- *  @return the MetadataFragment including transaction with transactionHash,
+ *  @return the MetadataFragment with bundleHeadTransaction identified by bundleHeadTransactionHash,
- *           or null if the transaction is not part of a valid MetadataFragment.
+ *           or null if the transaction is not the head of a valid MetadataFragment.
  */
-MetadataFragment loadMetadata(String transactionHash);
+MetadataFragment loadMetadata(String bundleHeadTransactionHash);

 /**
- *  @return the StructuredDataFragment including transaction with transactionHash,
+ *  @return the StructuredDataFragment with bundleHeadTransaction identified by bundleHeadTransactionHash,
- *          or null if the transaction is not part of a valid StructuredDataFragment.
+ *          or null if the transaction is not the head of a valid StructuredDataFragment.
  *  @throws UnknownMetadataException when referenced metadata is unknown or invalid */
-StructuredDataFragment loadStructuredData(String transactionHash);
+StructuredDataFragment loadStructuredData(String bundleHeadTransactionHash);

 /**
  * @return the value in trytes of key at index